nscherot/coursebook/SETUP.md

-# Putting Loop Rank live — step by step
+# Putting Loop Ranks live — step by step

 You'll create three free accounts (GitHub, Supabase, Vercel).
 No coding needed; total time is about 30 minutes.
 When you're done you'll have a real website with sign-in, and it costs $0 on the free tiers.